 My community office at Barrydowne Road is closed, but my team is continuing to respond to your inquiries by phone and email.

 I know many of you have questions about this pandemic and the supports available to help you and your family during this uncertain time.
 My team and I will share information with you as we have it, and find out the answers when we do not.
-Please note that the below information is up to date as of the evening of April 3rd, 2020.

 I want to thank all of the public health staff and health care workers who are working tirelessly to combat this pandemic.
 Thank you to all of the frontline staff- the grocery store workers, the pharmacists, the delivery drivers, the transit drivers, and the first responders.
 You all deserve an enormous debt of gratitude.